hzk0070/comp-1200/docs/terms/2023-spring/syllabus-1200.md

 - *Lecture meetings*: Each Monday and Wednesday, the instructor will hold an in-person class meeting during the scheduled lecture time.
 One of the sections will be recorded and made available on Canvas.

-- *Exams and Tests*: Exams and Programming Tests will be given in-person during scheduled lecture times at your respective classrooms.
+- *Exams and Tests*: Exams and Programming Tests will be given during scheduled lecture times.
   All students are required to take exams using the Respondus Lockdown Browser.

 - *Office Hours*: Instructor office hours will be held in-person at a set time each week or by an appointment.
 The specific day/time will be announced on the first week of the semester.